 - Equity: In this context, “equity” is the fair treatment of all employees, regardless of gender, race, and other diversity categories.
 Effective equity policies aim to identify, address, and eliminate barriers and past inequities in areas such as hiring, compensation, and promotion.

-Why DEI Branding and Diversity Recruitment Matter
+Why Employer Branding and Diversity Recruitment Matter

 It may be tempting to draft a supportive statement when DEI issues emerge in the news, and then return your gaze to your core business functions.
 However, it’s important to realize that DEI values and initiatives need to become part of your core business goals.
 Recruitment, retention, and profitability are all riding on your ability to do so.